The Dordogne and The Lot Valley

 Saturday: Transfer to Bordeaux and Bergerac Airports and Tour Ends

 Transfers will be arranged to the transport hubs of the region (Bordeaux or Bergerac) for your trains or flights home.
+We aim to be at Bordeaux airport by 12 noon, so you should book your flights with this timing in mind.
 Meanwhile your bikes will start their journey back home in our back up van and will stop of a couple of times en route to Derbyshire.

 Whatโs included?